Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

-where $v$ and $t$ are related to the single round guessing probability $P_g(g = (ab)|M_{U},H,Q)$ as well as some other parameters.
-This guessing probability can be understood as the one that would be obtained assuming I.I.D. rounds as in \eqref{IIDminE} giving the term $2^{-nt}$, but with a penalty multiplicative term $2^{v \sqrt{n}}$ accounting for the most general attacks by the adversary and memory effects in the device.
-We refer to \cite{tocome} for more details about this.
+where $v$ and $t$ are related to the single round guessing probability $P_g(ABC|Q,h,M)$ \eqref{Pg_M} as well as some other parameters\footnote{For example a smoothing parameter and a (small) error probability of the entropy accumulation routine.}, details on how $v$ and $t$ relate to the single round guessing probability are deferred to App.\ref{app:memory} (\ref{MBQA_entropy}), which is written in terms of min-entropy rather than guessing probability, using the fact that $H_{min}=-\log_2(P_g)$.
+This guessing probability can be loosely understood as the one that would be obtained assuming I.I.D. rounds as in \eqref{IIDminE}, giving the term $2^{-nt}$, but with a penalty multiplicative term $2^{v \sqrt{n}}$ to account for the most general attacks by the adversary and memory effects in the device.
+We refer to App.\ref{app:memory} for the details and computations of all parameters.